RPeterlin/NutritionTracker/README.md

 It is currently available at https://nutrition-tracker-26769.web.app/

 In the future we should add some meaningful homepage text and an option for users to add images of their meals.
-Ideally, the app would be made usable for mobile user as well.
+Ideally, the app would be made usable for mobile users as well.